afvalenciab/pokemon/README.md

 #### View (React)
 The view is the web components that are in the following folders:

-The /containers/Home.jsx is the global page that contains the main components.
-The Home container was built with this structure because if we need to add another component, we can do that the easy way putting it below the <Pokemon /> component.
-This es a declarative way to create components.
+'/containers/Home.jsx' is the global page that contains the main components.
+The Home container was built with this structure because if we need to add another component, we can do that by the easy way putting it below the <Pokemon /> component.
+This is a declarative way to create components.

 * /containers
   - Home.jsx